roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 **DRY (don't repeat yourself)**

 Ok, that looks better but I don't like our <code>testUnsubscribing</code> spec.
-It's too long for such a simple test and also, if you look caefully at <code>testSubscribing</code>, you'll see that we have duplicate code breaking the [DRY Principle][dry].
+It's too long for such a simple test and also, if you look carefully at <code>testSubscribing</code>, you'll see that we have duplicate code breaking the [DRY Principle][dry].
 Essentially, the DRY principle states that we want to avoid duplication since that requires us to maintain duplicate code bases in parallel.

 **Setup and Teardown**